-Professor Danesh specializes in the areas of tinnitus, balance disorders, and amplification.
-He also has advanced knowledge and skills in the management and treatment of Sound Sensitivity Disorders such as Hyperacusis and Misophonia.
-He received his Doctorate in audiology with an emphasis on auditory electrophysiology from the University of Memphis, Memphis, Tennessee.
+Dr. Danesh specializes in tinnitus, balance disorders, and amplification.
+He has advanced knowledge and skills in the management and treatment of sound sensitivity disorders such as hyperacusis and misophonia.
+Dr. Danesh earned his Doctor of Audiology degree with an emphasis on auditory electrophysiology from the University of Memphis, Memphis, Tennessee.

-In addition to clinical practice, Dr. Danesh is professor in the Department of Communication Sciences and Disorders at Florida Atlantic University.
-He also has a secondary appointment as the Professor of Biomedical Sciences at Schmidt College of Medicine.
-He teaches students in audiology, medicine, and speech, language pathology.
-Additionally, he has faculty appointments at two other universities in South Florida.
-Dr. Danesh is a board certified clinical audiologist who has presented more than 80 scientific papers in local, state, national, and international meetings.
-In the past few years, Dr. Danesh has published more than 40 peer-reviewed scientific papers on topics related to hearing, tinnitus and balance disorders in a variety of prestigious journals and proceedings.
-In addition to being a professor of audiology at Florida Atlantic University, Dr. Danesh has academic faculty appointments at the following academic institutions:
+In addition to clinical practice, Dr. Danesh is a professor in the Department of Communication Sciences and Disorders at Florida Atlantic University.
+He is also a Professor of Biomedical Sciences at Schmidt College of Medicine.
+He teaches students in audiology, medicine, and speech-language pathology.
+Dr. Danesh is a board-certified, clinical audiologist who has presented more than 80 scientific papers in local, state, national, and international meetings.
+In recent years, Dr. Danesh has published more than 40 peer-reviewed scientific papers on topics related to hearing, tinnitus, and balance disorders in a variety of prestigious journals and proceedings.
+In addition to his clinical work here at Labyrinth Audiology, Dr. Danesh has held positions at the following academic institutions:

 Doctor of Audiology, Speech Language Pathologist

-Professor Saul specializes in the diagnosis and treatment of auditory processing and dizziness and balance disorders.
-He received his Doctorate in neuroscience and audiology from the State University of New York at Buffalo.
-In addition to clinical practice, Dr. Saul is associate professor in the Department of Audiology, Nova Southeastern University and clinical faculty in communication disorders and sciences; Department of Communication Sciences and Disorders, Florida Atlantic University.
+Dr. Saul specializes in the diagnosis and treatment of auditory processing and dizziness and balance disorders.
+He earned his doctorate in neuroscience and audiology from the State University of New York at Buffalo.
+In addition to clinical practice, Dr. Saul is an associate professor in the Department of Audiology, Nova Southeastern University and clinical faculty in communication disorders and sciences; Department of Communication Sciences and Disorders, Florida Atlantic University.

 Doctor Of Audiology Extern

 Peter is a doctoral candidate from the University of Massachusetts, Amherst.
 His areas of interest are psychoacoustics, hearing aids, and vestibular evaluation.
-Peter will be presenting a lecture with Dr. Danesh in the next national convention on diagnosis and management of sound sensitivity disorders.
+Peter has presented a lecture with Dr. Danesh in the national convention on diagnosis and management of sound sensitivity disorders.

 M.Ed. , Ed.S, LMHC

-Patricia Wightman, M.Ed. , Ed.S, LMHC, a Certified Cognitive-Behavioral Therapist, has joined Labyrinth Audiology to offer CBT to all tinnitus patients.
-Patricia is a Licensed Mental Health Counselor (LMHC) with more than 25 years of experience in helping patients who experience chronic medical conditions that cause emotional distress and reduced quality of life.
+Patricia Wightman is a certified cognitive-behavioral therapist.
+She joined Labyrinth Audiology to offer cognitive-behavioral therapy to tinnitus patients.
+Patricia is a licensed mental health counselor (LMHC) with more than 25 years of experience in helping patients who experience chronic medical conditions that cause emotional distress and reduced quality of life.

 MA CCC SLP

-Nancy Lewison is a licensed speech language pathologist certified by The American Speech language Association.
-She specializes in the diagnosis and treatment of a broad scope of speech, language and interpersonal communication disorders and challenges in both children and adults.
+Nancy Lewison is a licensed speech-language pathologist certified by the American Speech-Language-Hearing Association.
+She specializes in the diagnosis and treatment of a broad scope of speech, language and interpersonal communication disorders and challenges in children and adults.
 Her expertise extends from individual treatment to group therapy.
-Nancy Lewison received her Master’s Degree in speech language pathology from Columbia University, Teachers College, in New York.
-In addition to many years of clinical practice, she was the Clinic Director of the Master’s Program in Communication Sciences and Disorders at Florida Atlantic University.
-Prior to that time, Ms. Lewison held the position of Assistant Director of the Speech and Hearing Clinic at Teachers College, Columbia University.
+Nancy received her master’s degree in speech-language pathology from Columbia University, Teachers College, in New York.
+In addition to years of clinical practice, Nancy was the Clinic Director of the Master’s Program in Communication Sciences and Disorders at Florida Atlantic University.
+Prior to that time, Nancy held the position of Assistant Director of Speech and Hearing Clinic at Teachers College, Columbia University.